 Getting in shape is one of the most common New Year's resolutions, so it's no surprise that gym membership sales soar in January.
 But the average cost is about $700 for the year, according to data compiled by the Statistic Brain Research Institute.
 There are plenty of free ways to get in shape without signing a pricey contract, such as joining a local running group or working out at home.

 International travel is another popular yet pricey New Year's resolution.
 Airfare, lodging, and other expenses can rack up thousands of dollars in spending on just one trip.
-Rather than head overseas for new experiences, research interesting destinations in your state or within a short driving distance.
+If you have a destination in mind, follow some money-saving tips for international travel.
+Or, rather than head overseas for new experiences, research interesting destinations in your state or within a short driving distance.

 Adopting a hobby can be fun and gratifying, but some pursuits (flying lessons, horseback riding, boat racing) are more expensive than others.
 Think about taking up a hobby that could bring in extra money.